eslint/json/README.md

 ];
 ```

+**Note:** You generally want to ignore `package-lock.json` because it is auto-generated and you typically will not want to manually make changes to it.

 ## Rules

 -   `no-duplicate-keys` - warns when there are two keys in an object with the same text.
--   `no-empty-keys` - warns when there is a key in an object that is an empty string or contains only whitespace
+-   `no-empty-keys` - warns when there is a key in an object that is an empty string or contains only whitespace (note: `package-lock.json` uses empty keys intentionally)

 ## License